-In summary, our contributions include: \begin{itemize} \item We propose a novel solution, Doc2EDAG, which can directly generate event tables given a document, to address unique challenges of DEE efficiently. \item We reformalize a DEE task without trigger words to ease the DS-based document-level event labeling. \item We build a large-scale real-world dataset for DEE with the unique challenges of \textit{arguments-scattering} and \textit{multi-event}, the extensive experiments on which demonstrate the superiority of Doc2EDAG. \end{itemize}
+In summary, our contributions include: \begin{itemize} \item We propose a novel model, Doc2EDAG, which can directly generate event tables based on a document, to address unique challenges of DEE effectively. \item We reformalize a DEE task without trigger words to ease the DS-based document-level event labeling. \item We build a large-scale real-world dataset for DEE with the unique challenges of \textit{arguments-scattering} and \textit{multi-event}, the extensive experiments on which demonstrate the superiority of Doc2EDAG. \end{itemize}

-Note that, though we focus on ChFinAnn data in this work, our novel labeling and modeling strategies are quite general and can benefit many other business domains with similar challenges, such as criminal facts and judgments extraction from legal documents, disease symptoms and doctor instructions identification from medical diagnostic reports, etc.
+Note that though we focus on ChFinAnn data in this work, we tackle those DEE-specific challenges without any domain-specific assumption.
+Therefore, our general labeling and modeling strategies can directly benefit many other business domains with similar challenges, such as criminal facts and judgments extraction from legal documents, disease symptoms and doctor instructions identification from medical reports, etc.